Serzhanov/Disease-Predictor/README.md

 - I should search more data and increase the outcome of my ML
 - I will add the DeepLearning Model(NLP && RNN) to analyse the text and detect if the user has the problems with health.

-I hope this app will save the time of many doctors